chenjunqian/goframedocs/docs/core-component/orm/chain-opts/update-delete.md

-# ORM - Update and Delete
+# ORM Chain Operation - Update and Delete

 Created by Guo Qiang, Last Modified on February 28, 2024